 We thought, OK, maybe this is an anomaly, but then in November our MRR jumped to almost $2,500, and in December it was almost at $4,000 so it started climbing really quickly.

 Now here we are at $3,000,000 in annual recurring revenue and a team of 23 people.

 And more importantly, my personal life is in a great place.

 I take better care of myself.
-I balance hard work with spending time with my two adorable sons and amazing, supportive girlfriend, Christina.
-Even my mother now speaks to me.
+I balance hard work with spending time with my two adorable sons and amazing, supportive wife, Christina.

 I'm still figuring things out, and while Proposify may not be considered a "unicorn", the business is working.
 I'm much further ahead than ever and working to keep growing and improving.

 What I've been through shaped me, and it's why I'm so passionate about helping other entrepreneurs out.